-British PM May vows to fight for her Brexit deal and carry on
+'I'm going to see this through': UK PM May vows to fight for Brexit deal

 Eurosceptics in May’s Conservative Party said they had submitted letters calling for a vote of no confidence in her leadership.

+May called a news conference at her Downing Street residence to underline her determination to stay the course.

-“Am I going to see this through?
-Yes,” May told reporters at her Downing Street office.
+Asked if she would contest any challenge to her position, she replied: “Am I going to see this through?
+Yes.”

-Two junior ministers, two ministerial aides and the Conservatives’ vice chairman also quit.
-Hostility to the deal from government and opposition lawmakers raised the risk that the deal would be rejected and Britain would leave the EU on March 29 without a safety net.
+However, hostility from government and opposition lawmakers raised the risk that the deal would be rejected in parliament, and that Britain could leave the EU on March 29 without a safety net.

+That prospect pushed the pound GBP=D3 down as much as 2 percent to $1.2731, although it recovered slightly after May's statement.

+The main stock index in Ireland, which is highly dependent on trade with Britain, plunged 3.8 percent.

+The German carmaker BMW, which produces its Mini model in Britain, said that, with the political situation so uncertain, it would continue to prepare for a ‘no-deal’ Brexit.

+Two junior ministers, two ministerial aides and the Conservatives’ vice chairman joined Raab and McVey in quitting.
-May said she was sorry at the resignations and understood their unhappiness, but believed her deal was the right one.

-“I believe with every fibre of my being that the course I have set out is the right one for our country and all our people,” she said.
+May said she understood their unhappiness, but added: “I believe with every fibre of my being that the course I have set out is the right one for our country and all our people ...

-“I am going to my job of getting the best deal for Britain and I’m going to my job of getting a deal that is in the national interest.”
+“I am going to do my job of getting the best deal for Britain.”

 By seeking to preserve the closest possible ties with the EU, May has upset her party’s many advocates of a clean break, and Northern Ireland’s Democratic Unionist Party (DUP), which props up her minority government.